AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 ℹ️ Contacts matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`

-**Acceptable values for each parameter:**
-1. NAME: Must contain alphanumeric characters and may include spaces.
-It must not be blank.

 Examples:
 - `find John` returns `john` and `John Doe`
 - `find alex david` returns `Alex Yeoh`, `David Li`